-Grade Level: Credit: 10-12 .5 Length: Periods Per Week: S 5 Pre-requisite: None Weight: None Туре: R/E Other: Smartphone or digital camera is required.
+Grade Level: 10-12 Length: S Prerequisite: None Credit: .5 Periods Per Week: 5 Weight: None Type: R/E Other: Smartphone or digital camera is required.

 Today everyone with a smartphone camera can snap a picture.
 Ansel Adams said, "You don't take a photograph, you make it."
 Learn how to make your images stand out and what it means to be a photographer.
 Basic photographic skills will be introduced to you in challenging and engaging assignments that allow you to explore the technical, conceptual, and historical components of photography and how it applies to art and our world today.
 Based mainly in digital photography, this course will allow you to take your photos in and outside of class.
 The studio structure of this course allows time for refinement and individual feedback along with artistic choice to create outstanding imagery.
 Students will build a web-based portfolio of their daily work throughout the semester.